Livan-Lyu/gateware/README.md

 # BeagleV Fire Gateware Builder

+## This repository contains a custom BGS module for CAPE, based on the official gateware template.

 ## Introduction
 The BeagleV Fire gateware builder is a Python script that builds both the PolarFire SoC HSS bootloader and Libero FPGA project into a single programming bitstream.
 It uses a list of repositories/branches specifying the configuration of the BeagleV Fire to build.